triumpht100/659airbnb/README.md

 Cluster config is the initial file where code related to clustering was edited before being pasted in the next draft of the full project.

-Draft 6 introduces 6.1 and 6.2.
-At this point, the file hit the maximum 16 GB vector size limit and so the project was split.
-6.1 and 6.2 also introduced several plots, structuring (for knit export), and completed the evaluation for price optimization.
+Draft 6 introduces several plots, structuring (for knit export), an additional linear regression model, and completed the evaluation for price optimization.